catseye/Robin/doc/Robin.markdown

     |   (@prepend #f (@prepend #f ())))
     = (#f #f)

 Comments are still parsed.
-A syntax error in a comment is an error.
+A syntax error in a comment is an error!

     | (display
     |   ;(this program produces